as4395/as4395/README.md

 ## 🧑‍💻 About Me

 - 🎓 **Major**: Information Technology
-- 🧠 **Focus**: Threat intelligence, security research, cloud security, data analyis
+- 🧠 **Focus**: Threat intelligence, security research, cloud security, data analysis
 - 🌐 **Current Projects**:
   - Conducting web application and API assessments to identify common vulnerabilities such as XSS and IDOR
   - Participating in bug bounty platforms to strengthen practical vulnerability research skills
   - Exploring privacy issues, intelligence policy, and surveillance ethics through coursework and personal interest
 - 🗣️ **Looking to Collaborate On**:
   - Capture-the-flag competitions and challenge platforms like HTB and TryHackMe
   - Security writeups, walkthroughs, and knowledge sharing
   - Collaborative labs or challenges focused on real-world attack scenarios

 ---